Piraeus Visit on 22 July 2019

 This post shows several ships in Piraeus having already returned to the port following their daily services on the Aegean Sea.
 Indeed, I headed there towards 18:30, which meant that most ships were already back and now resting.
 That was not an issue for me, as I therefore got to see many ships, and thus I took several pictures which are all shown below.

 The first ship that I saw upon arriving in Piraeus at the E8 gate was one of the most exciting new introductions to the Greek coastal service.
 Indeed, it was the high speed ferry WORLDCHAMPION JET of Sea Jets, which was docked in the E9 gate.
-It was her debut summer under Sea Jets, after having previously operated for Danish company Bornholmer Færgen (formerly known as Bornholms Traffiken) as the VILLUM CLAUSEN from 2000 to 2018.
+It was her debut summer under Sea Jets, after having previously operated for the Danish company Bornholmer Færgen (formerly known as Bornholms Traffiken) as the VILLUM CLAUSEN from 2000 to 2018.

 Right next to me, at the E8 gate, I spotted the small passenger boat ELENA F of Elena F Shipping, which was maneuvering in the port.
 Built in 1998, she operates on the Piraeus-Salamina line.